Who is WordLift for?¶

 Is there a free trial?¶

 Yes!
 All of our subscriptions come with a 14-day free trial.
 If after two weeks you are not happy with WordLift, contact us and we will cancel your subscription, no questions asked.
-In addition, with the purchase of our 6-month or 12-month packages, we offer free additional months.
+In addition, with the purchase of our 12-month packages, we offer 20% discount.
 Check it out!

 Who owns the structured metadata created with WordLift?¶